NuclearCookie/PlatformDevSlides/course5/strings_part2.md

 * Other

-### String streaming
+### Preallocated string streaming

-Create a pre-allocated buffer. fill it with any type using operator <<.
+Create a pre-allocated buffer ( 1024 bytes for example ). fill it with any type using operator <<.

 * Appending strings, or other types
 * Avoids re-allocations due to small string capacity
+* Not the case in std::stringstream!!

 ### String interning